Mind Lab Pro Review [2024]

 Rating: 7.5 / 10

 Mind Lab Pro is more lenient in its dosage schedule than other nootropics.
 One serving is two capsules, but you can take up to four capsules (two servings) daily.
-Each bottle contains 60 capsules total, so taking more than one serving daily means you’ll run out in less than one month, and no subscription options make it a hassle to re-order.
+Each bottle contains 60 capsules total, so taking more than one serving daily means that you’ll run out in less than one month, and no subscription options make it a hassle to re-order.
 It’s suggested that you take Mind Lab Pro on an empty stomach, which is rare for a nootropic.
 If you find it’s too intense, you can also take it with food, but Mind Lab Pro offers significant flexibility here that isn’t often found in other places.

 Mind Lab Pro also has two separate return policies.
 You can get a full refund within two weeks of delivery if you haven’t opened any bottles.
 It’s more complicated if you tried it and didn’t like it.

-The company offers a 60-day money-back guarantee that only covers one fully empty bottle of Mind Lab Pro.
+The company offers a 60-day money-back guarantee that only covers one fully empty bottle of Mind Lab Pro (but you’ll need to try it, or just hold onto it, for 30 days first).
 If you purchase more than one bottle at a time to take advantage of savings, you won’t be able to get all of your money back.
 You’ll also have to pay for return shipping and won’t be reimbursed for the initial cost of shipping, meaning you’ll (disappointingly) get about $40 back at most.
-This is a lackluster policy, especially compared to other nootropic companies: you can get a full refund on Onnit’s Alpha BRAIN within 90 days of purchase without having to return the bottle, for example.
-Shipping times stretch long with Mind Lab Pro, too; standard shipping takes up to 10 days, which is twice as long as most competitors who average 3-5.

 What is Mind Lab Pro?